Best fishing times: when is the best time to go fishing for maximum success

 A new moon, when no or very little moon is visible, has long been a favoured time to fish, along with a full moon.
 Research and records show that fish activity and catches during these periods, and in particular the days leading up to the new or full moon, are excellent, making this time of the lunar cycle one of the best fishing times.

-On a daily basis, the gravitational pull of the moon impacts the earth’s ecosystem in such a way that animals and fish become more active when it’s in certain positions; chiefly overhead and underfoot.
+On a daily basis, the gravitational pull of the moon impacts the earth’s ecosystem and oceans in such a way that animals and fish become more active when it’s in certain positions; chiefly overhead and underfoot.
 Think of the moon orbiting the earth and where you stand on the planet; when the moon’s orbit (and gravitational influence) takes it directly over where you’re fishing, the moon is overhead.
 The opposite position is underfoot.

 An hour or two either side of moon set and rise, like sunset and sunrise, are also very good bets for lots of species and big bass, carp, shark and catfish anglers are just one group to put a lot of credence behind these peak periods.

 Various apps and calendars will help identify these peak moon cycles and these offer some moon set and rise times, too.
 Have a look on your smartphone’s app store for many free or cheap options that will give you months worth of moon set, rise, overhead and underfoot times, often correlated with factors like tides and sun movements to give guidance on peak fishing times.

-But, in general, when the moon is in one of these favourable positions and cycles, and when this favourable position coincides with dawn or dusk, that’s a great day and time to go fishing.
+But, in general, when the moon is in one of these favourable positions and cycles, and when this favourable position coincides with dawn or dusk, that’s going to be amongst the best day and time to plan a fishing trip.

-The best tides for saltwater (surf and boat) fishing
+Best fishing times: The best tides for saltwater (surf, pier, kayak and boat) fishing